 A candidate for a motor protein that might be involved in DNA packaging is Ac66.
 Homologs of ac66 appear to be present in all baculoviruses.
-It is related to a variety of motor proteins including myosin heavy chain, a centromere protein, and Smc, a chromosome segregation ATPase that is involved in It was found to be associated with cell division.
-AcMNPV and HearNPV ODV (92, 98).
-However, an ac66 knockout bacmid, although not viable, appeared to be normal and produced nucleocapsids with an electron dense core, suggesting that they contained DNA (138).
-It has been noted that during infection, actin that is normally in the cytoplasm is transported to the nucleus (139) and interacts with structural components of the virion (140).
-In addition, reagents that block actin polymerization may result in the production of aberrant capsids that appear to lack DNA (141).
+It is related to a variety of motor proteins including myosin heavy chain, a centromere protein, and Smc, a chromosome segregation ATPase that is involved in cell division.
+Hhpred, the structure prediction program, (109) suggested it was related to formins that are involved in actin polymerization and are associated with the fastgrowing end of actin filaments.
+Ac66 was found to be associated with AcMNPV and HearNPV ODV (103, 113).
+However, an ac66 knockout bacmid, although not viable, appeared to be normal and produced nucleocapsids with an electron dense core, suggesting that they contained DNA (151).
+It has been noted that during infection, actin that is normally in the cytoplasm is transported to the nucleus (152) and interacts with structural components of the virion (153).
+In addition, reagents that block actin polymerization may result in the production of aberrant capsids that appear to lack DNA (154).
 Collectively, these observations indicate that components of the cytoskeleton could be involved in the insertion of DNA into nucleocapsids.

 It has been suggested that a protein called vp1054 (ac54) may be related to a cellular protein called PUR α that binds to purine-rich sequences and may be involved in DNA packaging.
 It was found to be capable of binding single strand DNA or RNA sequences that contained runs of GGN.
-Therefore it was suggested that it might interact with the orf1629/p/78/83 (ac9) sequence which encodes a series of prolines and therefore is rich in GGN sequences (142).
+Therefore it was suggested that it might interact with the orf1629/p/78/83 (ac9) sequence which encodes a series of prolines and therefore is rich in GGN sequences (155).